Building an advanced Cold Patch Schedule in SAS Flex

 In this article we'll discuss:

-Creating a new Advanced Schedule
+Creating a new Rotating Schedule

 1

-On-Call tab on the left menu navigation panel.
+Within SAS Flex, select the On-Call tab on the left menu navigation panel.

 2

-Then, click the
+Then, click the Add Schedule button as shown below.

 3

-- Name: The name of your on-call schedule (i.e, Plumbing).
+• Name: The name of your on-call schedule (i.e, Plumbing).

-- Time Zone: Select the timezone in which your business is located.
+• Time Zone: Select the time zone in which your business is located.

-- Start/Stop Time: Choose when you want your on-call schedule to change.
-Check out this article for more information on start/stop times.
+• Start/Stop Time: Choose when you want your on-call schedule to change.
+Check out this article for more information on start/stop times

 4

-Once you are done, click
+Once you are done, click Save

-Now that you've created the shell of your advanced schedule, you'll be taken to a new page where we can start making updates.
+Now that you've created the shell of your rotating schedule, you'll be taken to a new page where we can start making updates.
 On this page, you will see 3 sections, all of which make up one final schedule.
 Below is a break down of what each section represents.

 1

-To add data to your on-call schedule, select
+To add data to your on-call schedule, select Add rotation on the right-hand side of your screen.

 2